leostera/reason-design-patterns/README.md

 This convention is a folklore from OCaml that I believe we should adopt in Reason too: it guides our modules to focus on one datatype at a time.

+IMO this approach works very well in combination with the [Interface First](#interface-first) approach to implementing these modules, since it makes them very loosely coupled by default, and thus possibly more reusable.